 Kissing comes with risks.
 You might fall in love, catch a cold, or be grossed out by bad breath.
 But did you know that kissing someone with poor oral hygiene could increase your risk for cavities?
-At our dental offices in Cherry Hill, Gibbsboro, Haddon Heights, Linwood, and Runnemede, we want to explain how this frightening, yet very true, cavity swap can happen.
+At our dental offices in Cherry Hill, Gibbsboro, Haddon Heights, Linwood, and Washington Township, we want to explain how this frightening, yet very true, cavity swap can happen.

 What Causes a Cavity?

 Cavities are caused by the bacteria that naturally form around your teeth and on your gums.
 Regular cleanings and good oral hygiene keeps that bacteria in check.
 But when it’s allowed to build up, the bacteria keep multiplying.
-When this happens, they create acid that eats away at enamel and leads to a cavities.
+When this happens, they create acid that eats away at enamel and leads to cavities.
 And just like any other virus or bacteria, the ones in your mouth don’t stay put.
 They can be transferred from one mouth to another.
 Yep.
 They are contagious.